The rise of HIPAA-certified telehealth

 In a statement on March 4, House Speaker Nancy Pelosi said, "To protect public health, the bill will allow Medicare providers to extend telemedicine services to seniors regardless of where they live, at an estimated cost of $500 million."

 H.R.
 6074—enacted as Public Law 116-123—allocates an additional $100 million for grants under the Health Centers Program to prevent, prepare for, and respond to coronavirus.
-During a public health emergency, the bill would waive Medicare's geographical restrictions on telehealth, enabling providers to use CGM ELVI in urban and rural areas, as well as in the patient's home.
+During a public health emergency, the bill would waive Medicare's geographical restrictions on telehealth services, enabling providers to use CGM ELVI in urban and rural areas, as well as in the patient's home.

 Health centers are community-based and patient-directed organizations that deliver comprehensive, culturally competent, high-quality primary health care services.
 CGM serves community health centers with electronic medical record and practice management solutions.